mila-iqia/milabench/docs/Contributing/recipes.rst

 .. code-block:: bash

-   milabench dev {benchname}  # will open bash with the benchmark venv sourced
+   milabench tools shell {benchname}  # will open bash with the benchmark venv sourced

    # alternatively